Knuxfan24/KnuxLib/Experimental_Formats.md

 - [Level Binary (.lvb)](KnuxLib/Engines/Wayforward/LevelBinary.cs).
 Really, REALLY unfinished reading.
 Honestly this format has pushed me to my limit I hate it.

 - [Mesh (.wf3d/.gpu)](KnuxLib/Engines/Wayforward/Mesh.cs) and the chunks that make them up.
 This code currently reads MOST of the data (although a lot of chunks have unknown bits that I am yet to successfully read), but a lot of the data is a mystery.
-This format also currently lacks any form of Save, Export (I have been able to export OBJs, but the code to do it was a total hack) or Import function.
+This format also has some (slightly messy) unfinished functionality for Saving, Exporting to OBJ (which is intended to be temporary due to it not supporting things I've yet to reverse engineer) and Assimp Importing.